Through the Heliospheric Lens: Directional Deflection of High-Energy Cosmic-Ray Electrons and Positrons: Magnetic-Field Models

 \section{Magnetic-Field Models}

 We model the large-scale heliospheric magnetic field (HMF) with a set of analytic configurations of increasing realism and complexity.
 The goal is to capture the main geometric ingredients that control charge-sign drifts and azimuthal winding while keeping the forms compact and numerically stable for back-tracing.
 In each case we normalize to a prescribed radial field at 1~\AU, $\Br(1~\AU)$, and, unless stated otherwise, assume a steady solar wind.
-Complete formulae, sign conventions, and implementation details are collected in the Appendix.
+Complete formulae, sign conventions, and implementation details are collected in the Appendix. {Note that the heliosphere extends beyond the nominal 50~AU boundary adopted in our back-tracing, encompassing the termination shock (TS) at $\sim$90~AU and the heliopause (HP) at $\sim$120~AU.
+We verified that extending the integration to 120~AU in representative Parker-field realizations changes the mean deflection by less than 0.05$^{\circ}$ at 100~GeV and less than 0.5$^{\circ}$ even at 10~GeV, confirming that the outer regions contribute negligibly to the overall bending.
+Although the magnetic-field intensity rises in the heliosheath, its scale length is large and its orientation remains nearly azimuthal, producing minimal additional curvature for incoming relativistic particles.
+A global north–south asymmetry of the heliosphere could in principle introduce small systematic offsets ($\lesssim$1$^{\circ}$), which we plan to incorporate in future work using numerical MHD field models.}